Become a Green Retriever and compost in the Residential Halls!

-Step 2: If you are a residential student, please fill out this interest form, which includes a small training on composting.
+Step 2: If you are a residential student, please fill out this interest form.
 Due to limited supplies, only the first 80 students to sign-up and complete the training will be eligible to participate in the program.

-Step 3: Once you have completed and passed the training, you will receive an email with a Compost Program Roommate Agreement.
+Step 3: Complete the training.
+Once you have completed and passed the training, you will receive an email with a Compost Program Roommate Agreement.
 After the agreement is processed you will be sent information on how to pick-up your compost starter kit.

 Step 4: Start collecting your organic waste and empty it at least once a week.
 To empty your compost, take your bin to True Grits or The Commons and place the bag in the green bin.

 Step 5: At the end of the school year, respond to the feedback survey and return your bucket to the Office of Sustainability.
 Before returning your bin, empty all contents, and wipe it clean.
 Failure to return your compost bin will bar you from participating in the residential composting program in the future.

 The food scraps in your compost bin should not smell any worse than if they were placed in a trash can.
 That being said, if a bin is not emptied often enough it will begin to smell.
 To get rid of odors, empty your bin and wipe out the inside of the bin to remove any food residue that has accumulated.
 If you need to rinse the bin out, please do not run food scraps down the drain.